 PERINATAL PSYCHIATRY CASE CONFERENCE SERIES

-Moms' Access Project ECHO (MAP ECHO): Perinatal Psychiatry Case Conference Series is a CME-accredited program for providers in Washington State who want to improve the mental health of their pregnant and postpartum patients.
+Moms' Access Project ECHO (MAP ECHO): Perinatal Psychiatry Case Conference Series is a 10-session CME-accredited program providers in Washington State who want to care for their perinatal patient's substance use and mental health.

-Facilitated by a multidisciplinary team including UW Medicine perinatal psychiatrists, obstetrician gynecologists, maternal fetal medicine experts, advanced registered nurse practitioners, therapists and social workers, the program aims to increase frontline provider capacity to address common mental disorders in pregnancy and postpartum.
-Program format is brief didactic followed by in depth case presentation presented by a community provider and discussion.
+The series are facilitated by a multidisciplinary team including UW Medicine perinatal psychiatrists, obstetrician gynecologists, maternal fetal medicine experts, advanced registered nurse practitioners, therapists and social workers.
+The program format is a brief didactic followed by an in-depth case presentation presented by a community provider and discussion.